LEADR-official/leadr-docs/docs/api/http-api/api-keys.md

 List API keys for an account with optional filters and pagination.

 For regular users, account_id is automatically derived from their API key.
-For superadmins, account_id must be explicitly provided as a query parameter.
+For superadmins, account_id is optional - if omitted, returns API keys from all accounts.

 Pagination:
 - Default: 20 items per page, sorted by created_at:desc,id:asc